 1. Because everyone matters

-The goal of social work is to help people who are most in need.
+The goal of this task is to help people who are most in need.

 Everyone deserves to lead a fulfilling life and to have someone on their side who will fight for them, even those who come from difficult situations.
-That position is filled by social workers, who benefit society in different ways.
-Long-lasting, significant change typically begins close to home and requires inter-personal and inter-community cooperation, a skill social workers gain through their training and practical experience.
+That position is filled by those who benefit society in different ways.
+Long-lasting, significant change typically begins close to home and requires inter-personal and inter-community cooperation, a skill these workers gain through their training and practical experience.

-2. Because of the changing nature of the social work profession
+2. Because of the changing nature of the profession

 3. Because social work is a profession that is increasing

-Organisations and communities are more aware than ever of the need for social workers, and as communities grow, more highly trained social workers are needed to support the population.
-Jobs are also becoming available in non-traditional fields including business and public policy due to the evolving nature of social work.
+Organisations and communities are more aware than ever of the need for social workers, and as communities grow, more highly trained people are needed to support the population.
+Jobs are also becoming available in non-traditional fields including business and public policy due to the evolving nature of this field.
 Social professionals are now improving their professions through advanced training and higher education.

 4. Because you can be the voice of the voiceless